-• Divide and Conquer Posts.
+- Divide and Conquer Posts.
 At various points in the semester, we will be covering a lot of ground in the Frieden volume.
 While I encourage you to read as much of it as you can on your own, you will have some assistance from your colleagues.
 You will be assigned some portion of the reading to complete on your own.
 You summarize that portion of the reading in your own words, and post that summary to ELC.
 These posts are due prior to the start of the class meeting for which they are assigned.
 Your summary should be on the order of 500-1,000 words and should identify the key events and actors discussed.
 In discussing each actor, you should identify their interests and the sources of those interests (what they want and why they want it).
-We will discuss during our first meeting how to divide the readings, but we may need to make adjustments over the course of the semester.

-- Midterm exams.
+We will discuss during our first meeting how to divide the readings, but we may need to make adjustments over the course of the semester. - Midterm exams.
 There will be two midterm exams.
-They will be closed book and administered during our normal class meetings on February 12, 2018 and on March 26, 2018.
+They will be closed book and administered during our normal class meetings on February 6 and on March 19.
 I expect them to take the entire class meeting.
 The exams will be comprised of a number of multiple choice questions, several short answer questions, and one short essay.
 The first exam will cover all material between the first class meeting and the first exam, while the second exam will cover all material covered since the first exam.
-I will grade the first exam and return it to you prior to the withdrawal deadline. - Final exam.
+I will grade the first exam and return it to you prior to the withdrawal deadline.

+• Final exam.
 The final exam will be cumulative, but will emphasize material covered since the second midterm.
-It will be administered during our university-assigned final exam period: 8:00 a.m.-11:00 a.m. on May 7, 2018.
-It will most likely take place in Journalism 501, but there is a chance we will be assigned a different room.
+It will be administered during our university-assigned final exam period: April 30, 12:00 p.m.-3:00 p.m.
+It will most likely take place in our normal meeting room, but there is a chance we will be assigned a different room.
 I will confirm the final exam location via email and on eLC later in the semester.